seung-lab/crackle/README.md

 OOOO: Nth-Order of Markov Chain (as an unsigned integer, typical values 0, or 3 to 7).
 If 0, markov compression is disabled.
 U: if 0, unique labels are sorted, else, unsorted
 R: Reserved

+CRC8 only covers the header.
+It doesn't cover the magic number or format version since those are easily human correctable if needed.

 ### Flat Label Format